kubernetes/contributor-site/content/en/blog/2026/what-i-learned-from-joining-the-blog-team/index.md

 1. Merge the draft in `k/contributor-site` first.
 2. Open a [mirror](https://kubernetes.io/docs/contribute/blog/article-mirroring/) draft PR in `k/website`.
 The content needs to match exactly.
 No drift between the two versions.

-### What do I do once the draft is merged?
+### What to do once the draft is merged?

 This is the last stage!
-Here you will open the publish PR.
+A publish PR gets opened.
 All it does is take the same content and swap `draft: true` for `date: YYYY-MM-DD`.
 If the article is mirrored, make sure the date is the same for both sites and add`canonicalUrl` to the k/website front matter:

 ```yaml
 canonicalUrl: https://www.kubernetes.dev/blog/{YYYY}/{MM}/{DD}/{slug}